gotreasa/minesweeper/NOTES.md

 ✅ - Impelement getting the status of the board
 ✅ - Test printing the board with the status
 ✅ - Implement printing the board with the status
-- Test initialing the bombs
+✅ - Test initialing the bombs
-- Initialise the bombs
+✅ - Initialise the bombs
 - Test putting the bomb indicators
+- Put the bomb indicators in place

+## Pomodoro 3
+✅ - Rename getBoardAsASCII() as it doesn't desribe accurately what it does
+- Updates test for print to check the console
+- Update the print implement to console.log() the result
+- Test calculate the bomb indicactor for a square
+- Calculate the bomb indicactor for a square
+- Test putting the bomb indicators in place
 - Put the bomb indicators in place